lkodinsson/MARS/Basic/PHB.md

 | 32 | Improbable |
 | 40 | Impossible |

 Sometimes you will need to make a *general check* with a stat or skill.
-When doing so, you must beat a difficulty value equal to seven plus twice the number of dice you are rolling.
+When doing so, you must beat a difficulty value equal to four plus twice the number of dice you are rolling.
 For example: If you need to make a general fortitude check with a fortitude of 1d10+1d12, you will need to beat a difficulty of seven plus four (for two dice).

 ### Skill Duration